The story of my life

 I have two younger sisters, one a medical doctor, the other one an

-accomplished Karateka (vice world champion),
+accomplished Karateka (vice world champion) with a PhD in Chemistry.

 I received my degree in Computer Science